Sodabeh-Taherpanah/react-tips-example/interview_javascript.md

 ** Constructor functions  **
-they are used to create objects in javascript. function Person(name,age,gender){
+they are used to create objects in JavaScript. function Person(name,age,gender){
   this.name = name;
 }